-In part, a Certified Craft Wine is a small-production wine made in total production runs of fewer than 5,000 cases, but it not solely about size.
+A Certified Craft Wine is a commercially available, small-production wine made in total production runs of fewer than 5,000 cases, but it not solely about size.
 Authenticity and traceability are key components as well.
 Wines made in production lots larger than 5,000 cases, even if a single bottling or labeling from that lot is fewer than 5,000 cases, do not meet the standards of Certified Craft Wine.